 OMA's DLDRM (Download and DRM) Working Group has carried out the follow-up work of DRM 2.0 in three directions.
 First, DRM extension support for mobile streaming services, which are emerging as mobile TV, and second, Secure Content Exchange (SCE), which enables non-OMA DRM content to be used as OMA DRM or exchange of various and secure contents.
 And third, it is intended to provide convenient content use using Secure Removable Media (SRM) such as smart card, SD, and UFD that are gradually being installed in mobile phones.

-Add an analysis why we come up with the following conclusion.

-Proofread!
+Figure 6.2.2-1 shows the functional architecture of DRM.
+Before content is delivered to a consumer, a content owner sends the encrypted content and the key to a content provider and a right issuer.
+The content is encrypted with the security key to protect it from unauthorized access (e.g., play a music).
+A content issuer delivers DRM Content, and a rights issuer generates a Rights Object.
+When the consumer is interested in the content, an encrypted content is delivered to the consumer.
+The content can be accessed by the consumer only after the license of the content is purchased by the consumer.
+The license contains the secret key to decript the encrypted content.
+The license can also includes the access rights of the content.

+Figure 6.2.2-1 A conceptual DRM architecture

+As described above, the DRM system delivers encrypted contents to Consumer to protect it from unauthorized access.
+The system allows end devices (e.g., smart phone) to decide access rights and control policy based on purchased license.

+Issues of using DRM for open data license are as follows:

+Introduces encryption cost for contents with open license

+Increases the cost of IoT applications to manage secret key and decryption process

+Needs a mechanism to accredit the use of open data

-Although data is parts of contents managed in a mobile phone, the main functions of OMA DRM is to develop a system that can interwork with the network system to issue licenses and provide contents to clients.
+Although data is parts of contents managed in a mobile phone, the main functions of OMA DRM is to develop a system that can interwork with the network system to issue licenses and provide contents to clients if a proper license is purchased for the use of target contents.
 It specifies some functions about the expiration date of the contents, buying rights objects for another user and using contents on multiple devices.
 However, details terms and conditions for the use of data are not specified.

 -----------------------End of change 2-------------------------------------------